jpakkane/psplit/readme.md

 - helper code to process files that uses `mmap` transparently

+- Split by substring

 - the API takes only `std::string_view`s so easily works with pretty much any data store without the need to copy data or write converters

+- return types are either `std::string_view`s for performance or `std::string`s if a copy of the input data is needed

 ## Missing features

 - This should really be implemented via coroutines

-- return types should be either `std::string_view`s for performance or `std::string`s if a copy of the input data is needed

-- Split by substring

 - Not hardened against file system shenanigans